tysonmote/Rickshaw/README.markdown

   * RESTful, WebSockets, LocalStorage, etc.
   * Should make it easy to define your own and subclass them, especially for WebSockets if you want to implement your own message protocol.
+* Auto-updating selector bindings
+  * If I add an event on "div.rad" and that "rad" class is bound, the events should automatically be removed.
+I think the solution here is to wrap all added events with a function that re-checks for selector match before firing.
 * Form bindings
   * You should be able to make create / edit forms super easily and never have to worry about maintaining bindings / events